Zaltarba/blog/_posts/2024-09-23-BitcoinVolatility-2.md

 To improve the model fit, there are more appropriate adjustments we could consider:

+#### Use a higher-order GARCH

-**Use a higher-order GARCH**: Increasing the number of lags in the GARCH terms (i.e., moving to **GARCH(2, 3)**) could better capture the autocorrelation if volatility has a longer memory.
+Increasing the number of lags in the GARCH terms (i.e., moving to **GARCH(2, 3)**) could better capture the autocorrelation if volatility has a longer memory.
 This would allow for more flexibility in modeling both short-term and longer-term volatility effects.

-**Use an EGARCH or GJR-GARCH model**: If the market exhibits **asymmetry** in volatility (i.e., large negative returns cause higher volatility than large positive returns), a **GARCH** model may not fully capture these dynamics.
+#### Use an EGARCH or GJR-GARCH model

+If the market exhibits **asymmetry** in volatility (i.e., large negative returns cause higher volatility than large positive returns), a **GARCH** model may not fully capture these dynamics.
 An **EGARCH** (Exponential GARCH) or **GJR-GARCH** model can account for this asymmetry, and they often perform better in capturing volatility clustering and shocks in markets like Bitcoin.

+#### Change the residual distribution

-**Change the residual distribution**: If the **Jarque-Bera** test shows that the residuals deviate significantly from normality, consider using a **Student’s t-distribution** or **Generalized Error Distribution (GED)** for the residuals.
+If the **Jarque-Bera** test shows that the residuals deviate significantly from normality, consider using a **Student’s t-distribution** or **Generalized Error Distribution (GED)** for the residuals.
 This change can help capture the fat tails observed in financial time series more effectively than the standard normal distribution.

-**Re-evaluate data transformations or pre-processing**: Sometimes, residual autocorrelation can be a sign that the data itself is not fully stationary or that further transformations (such as using logarithmic differences or returns) are needed.
-Double-checking that the series is adequately pre-processed (stationary) is critical.

 ### Should We Discard the Current GARCH Model?